 A postnuptial agreement is a written agreement created after a couple gets married or has entered a civil union.
 This legally binding document is used to settle the couple’s affairs and assets in the event of a separation or divorce.
 These agreements can also determine how debts will be settled and how much support will be allocated if a divorce occurs in the future.

 Also known as antenuptial agreements, postnuptial agreements are permissible under Tennessee law as they are considered contracts.
-To be enforceable, the postnuptial agreement must be written with such specificity and detail that vague language does not pose an issue.
+To be enforceable, the postnuptial agreement must be written with such specificity and detail so that vague language does not pose an issue.

 In Tennessee, there are a few elements that may be considered when drafting a postnuptial agreement.
 Such considerations include: